Passive data structure: In Java

 In Java, some developers consider that the PDS concept corresponds to a class with public data members and no methods (Java Code Conventions 10.1), i.e., a data transfer object.
 Others would also include Plain old Java objects (POJOs), a class that has methods but only getters and setters, with no logic, and JavaBeans to fall under the PDS concept if they do not use event handling and do not implement added methods beyond getters and setters.
 However, POJOs and Java Beans have encapsulation, and so violate the fundamental definition of PDS.

 Records (introduced in Java 16, in 2021) are shallowly immutable carriers of data without encapsulation, and therefore they can also be considered PDS.

 In other languages

 In PHP, associative arrays and stdClass objects can be considered PDS.

 Other structured data representations such as XML or JSON can also be used as a PDS if no significant semantic restrictions are used.

 In Python, dataclass module provides dataclasses - often used as behaviourless containers for holding data, with options for data validation.
+The dataclasses in Python, introduced in version 3.7, that provide a convenient way to create a class and store data values.
+The data classes use to save our repetitive code and provide better readability.